devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 ## 31. Locals

-Locals define reusable, internally-computed expressions within a module — values you don't want to hardcode repeatedly, but that aren't meant to be configured from outside the module.
+Locals define reusable, internally-computed expressions within a module, values you don't want to hardcode repeatedly, but that aren't meant to be configured from outside the module.

 ```hcl
 locals {